HenrikThoroe/SWC-2021/README.md

 # Create a debug build of the client
 blokusdebug

+# Create an optimized build and run it with debug flag and log file support
+blokusrun

-# Create a production build of the client
+# Create a production build of the client and prepare for upload
 blokusprod

 # Create the documentation from ./docsrc